BEagle1984/silverback/docs/_docs/1-quickstart/102-4-subscribe.md

 {% endhighlight %}
 </figure>

-All subscribers must be registered with the service provider as shown in the second code snippet above and all public methods are automatically subscribed by default (see  the [explicit method subscription](#explicit-method-subscription) chapter, if more control over is desired).
+All subscribers must be registered with the service provider as shown in the second code snippet above and all public methods are automatically subscribed by default (see the [explicit method subscription](#explicit-method-subscription) chapter, if more control is desired).

 All `Add*Subscriber` methods are available also as extensions to the `IServiceCollection` and it isn't therefore mandatory to call them immediately after `AddSilverback`.
 {: .notice--note}